What is the Difference Between LCD and OLED Screens?

 Which phones have LCD screens?

-The iPhone 11 and the XR still use LCD displays as well as all other iPhones that came before the X series including the iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 7 Plus, iPhone 6s, and so on.
+The iPhone 11, iPhone XR, and iPhone SE 1st – 3rd Generations still use LCD displays as well as all other iPhones that came before the X series including the iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 7 Plus, iPhone 6s, and so on.
 Basically, any iPhone with a Home Button will have a LCD screen on it.
-The LG G7 ThinQ, LG G6, Moto E5, and Moto E6 all have LCD displays as well.
+Older LG and Motorola phones like the LG G7 ThinQ, LG G6, Moto E5, and Moto E6 all have LCD displays as well.
+Most flagship phones these days will come with OLED displays because they are the highest quality and the best for battery efficiency.

-Which screen should I get for my phone OLED or LCD?
+Which screen should I get for my phone OLED vs LCD?

 When getting your device repaired, it is a good idea to use the display type that was originally installed on your phone.
-For example, if you have the iPhone X, which comes with an OLED display, ideally, you will want to get an OLED replacement.
+For example, if you have a Pro series iPhone, which come with OLED displays, ideally, you will want to get an OLED replacement.
 This will keep your phone running as efficiently as possible.
-If you need a more economical solution it is sometimes possible to get an LCD replacement, but keep in mind that they can drain your battery faster and may not have the same color contrast and may not be optimized for your phone.
+If you need a more economical solution it is sometimes possible to get an LCD replacement, but keep in mind that it can drain your battery faster and may not have the same color contrast and may not be optimized for your phone.

 How can I tell if I have an LCD or OLED screen?